GoogleChromeLabs/confluence/README.md

 #### Definition

-The Failure to Ship metric counts APIs that The Browser does not provide, but all other browsers provide after the Grace Period.
+The Failure to Ship metric indicates the number of APIs that The Browser provides for the duration of the Grace Period, but all other browsers do provide throughout the Grace Period.

 #### Rationale

 Failing to ship an API that other major vendors provide requires web developers to use special code paths to remain interoperable.
-Smaller values are good;
-larger values are bad.
+Smaller values are good; larger values are bad.

 ### Aggressive Removal

 #### Definition

-The Aggressive Removal metric counts APIs that The Browser once provided, but no longer does, and all other browsers provide after the Grace Period.
+The Aggressive Removal metric indicates the number of APIs removed from a The Browser prior to the Grace Period, that have not been added back in the latest relase following the Grace Period, and that are provided in all other browsers in the latest relase following the Grace Period.

 #### Rationale

 Removing an API from only one browser risks breaking existing sites that (reasonably) assume that all browsers support the API.
-Smaller values are good;
-larger values are bad.
+Smaller values are good; larger values are bad.

 ### Browser-Specific

 #### Definition

-The Browser-Specific metric counts APIs that The Browser provides, but all other browsers do not provide after the Grace Period.
+The Browser-Specific metric indicates the number of APIs that The Browser provides for the duration of the Grace Period, but all other browsers do not provide throughout the Grace Period.

 #### Rationale